kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/ai-what-why.md

 <aside>
 As humans, we hold different perceptions of intelligence, employing distinct criteria for evaluating machines versus humans.
 </aside>
-Some have been seen intelligence as the ability to use language, form abstractions and concepts, solve problems, and acquire knowledge.
+Some have seen intelligence as the ability to use language, form abstractions and concepts, solve problems, and acquire knowledge.

 ## The Turing Test